panda-re/panda/panda/plugins/hooks2/README.md

   limited to the first 16 characters?
 * I've only used this against 1 re-hosted ARM firmware.
 It compiles for X86 and X64; however, I haven't verified that it works.
+* Sometimes thread names are passed into on_process_start (example: "rs:main Q:Reg" from rsyslog)

 Arguments
 ---------